Key takeaways:

 5. Adobe Workfront

 Workfront is a traditional project management tool that was bought by Adobe in 2020.
 As it’s part of Adobe, it can make sense for creatives to use it if they already use the Creative Cloud suite.
-However, you should be aware that it’s among the most expensive tools on this list.
 Overall, it has a large variety of features that will satisfy enterprise organizations that need more complex capabilities.

 Features